 Contact with the plant can cause photosensitivity, resulting in a high susceptibility for sunburns.
 Similarly ingesting the plant in herbal remedies causes visual and skin photosensitivity in some (but not all) people.

-Though most people can take it without issue, provided they’re not taking a drug that reacts adversely to st. johns word, some people may experience gastrointestinal discomfort, nausea, dizziness, restlessness, and headache after taking the herb.
+Though most people can take it without issue, provided they’re not taking a drug that reacts adversely to St. Johns Wort, some people may experience gastrointestinal discomfort, nausea, dizziness, restlessness, and headache after taking the herb.

 Disclaimer: I am not a doctor and I don’t play one on the internet.
 The above is based on my own research and is for education purposes only.
 It should not be considered an alternative to qualified medical advice or treatment.
 As always, do your own research and verify everything for yourself before making informed decisions with your doctor.